 One of the other trends, which we observed, is the need to combine unified communication (UC) capabilities with contact center platforms, in order to provide seamless features like the ability to escalate a voice call to a video session with a subject matter expert (SME), instantly share and transfer files, and make browser-based collaboration and sharing for real-time troubleshooting and communication, through WebRTC technology.
 This blend of UC and CC propositions is key for large enterprise requirements and we already see that Gartner Leaders in this space are coming up with unique unified solutions for the same.

 As we talked about legacy environments and the new normal, the next obvious question is to ask what is the migration path— from On-premise to Cloud; legacy multi-vendor fragmented infrastructure to harmonized and unified platform setup; time-consuming IVRs and workflows into the latest customer journeys, to reduced time for resolution, as well as end-customer satisfaction.
-There is no short cut for this transformation journey and we, at HCL, believe there are two key pillars of this journey:
+There is no short cut for this transformation journey and we, at HCLTech, believe there are two key pillars of this journey:

 Platform Transformation and Experience Transformation